-How to Flush and Fill Coolant
+How to Flush Your Car's Radiator

 Park your vehicle on a flat, dry surface and install wheel chocks.
 Make sure the vehicle has not been running for at least an hour and that the engine and radiator are cool.
 Be sure to wear safety goggles and protective gloves.
 Keep coolant away from pets or small children.
 Clean up any spills immediately.
 Do not pour coolant down a drain or toilet.